 Today, we’re going to discuss a fascinating herbal supplement from India, one traditionally favoured by basketball players, bodybuilders and cheating Olympians rather than dermatologists.
-We’re going to discuss ashwagandha, an ancient 6000 year old secret.
+We’re going to discuss ashwagandha, a plant whose root has been favoured by Indian Ayurvedic medicine for hundreds of years.

-This plant has long been a treasured remedy in traditional Ayurvedic medicine, revered as a “rayasana” or “royal herb” which boosts the immune system and prolongs life.
+In Ayurvedic medicine, ashwagandha is revered as a “rayasana” or “royal herb” which boosts the immune system and prolongs life.
 Some teachers believe that ashwagandha mixed with milk is the ultimate tonic for fattening up emaciated children.
-Snake bites, snake venom and scorpion stings are also on the remedy list, and some historical texts even mention acne.
+Some historical texts even mention acne.

 Interestingly, ashwagandha is commonly known as Indian ginseng, but has no botanical relation to either the Siberian, American, or Korean (Panax) ginseng species.